Fernando84/demo/README.md

 ### Spring Boot tests

-To launch your application's tests, run:
+To launch your application's tests( Your local Docker should be started, otherwise some cases will not pass), run:

 ```
 ./mvnw verify